Inside the Schedule of a Multi-Million Dollar Insurance Producer

 I sat down with multi-million dollar producer, Michael Sams, to find out what a day in his life is like.
-With over half a million dollars in Medicare Supplement sales and over $8.6 million in annuity production, I have to admit: I'm super curious how he does it!
+With over $8 million in annuity production and a hefty number of Medicare Supplement policies to boot, I have to admit: I'm super curious how he does it!

 Join me as Michael walks us through his day, from morning chores to bedtime and everything in between.